 I want to encourage you with the fact that our God IS faithful.
 There have been times when I truly did not see a solution in sight, and I felt like Jesus was ‘gone.’
 Then, seemingly out of nowhere, God came through.
 He was faithful yet again.
 We serve a God of victory!

-Please remember that when you are going through a “Friday” in your life; when a situation is seemingly at its bleakest and most miserable, Sunday IS coming!
+Please remember when a situation is seemingly at its bleakest and most miserable…when you are going through a “Friday” in your life, Sunday IS coming!

 Keep trusting God – Sunday is right around the corner!